vserranoc/refactored-waddle/README.md

 |Jesús Enrique Miranda Blanco |@jesusmb230795|
 |Valeria|@vserranoc|
 ## About team
-We think that we are a awesome team because we have mutual respect,common and aligned goals, open communication, patience, tolerance, everyone contributes, support each other, we complement each other, have fun, and overall, appreciate and encourage diverse thinking, learning and adaptation.
+We think that we are an awesome team because we have mutual respect,common and aligned goals, open communication, patience, tolerance, everyone contributes, support each other, we complement each other, have fun, and overall, appreciate and encourage diverse thinking, learning and adaptation.